Kirk: Place names

 The element kirk is also used in anglicisations of continental European place names, originally formed from one of the continental Germanic cognates.
-Dunkirk (French Flanders) is a rendering of Dutch West-Flemish dialect of Duunkerke or standard Dutch form of Duinkerke.
+Dunkirk (French Flanders) is a rendering of the Dutch West-Flemish dialect word Duunkerke or standard Dutch word Duinkerke.

 Personal names

 Kirk is also in use as both a surname and a male forename.
-For lists of these, see Kirk (surname) and Kirk (given name), and also Kirkby (disambiguation).
-Parallels in other languages are far rarer than with placenames, but English Church and German Kirch can also be a surname.
+Parallels in other languages are rarer than with placenames, but English Church and German Kirch can also be a surname.